MichalOpoka/ecfr/cfr/title-41-Public-Contracts-Property-Management/subtitle-F-Federal-Travel-Regulation-System/chapter-302-Relocation-Allowances/subchapter-E-Residence-Transaction-Allowances/part-302-11-Allowances-Expenses-Incurred-Connection-Residence-Transactions/subpart-E-Agency-Responsibilities/section-302-11.404.md

 (5) Invoices or receipts for other bills paid; and

-(f) Require employees to submit travel claims to his/her old official station for review and approval of the claim unless agency review and approval functions are performed elsewhere except as provided in § 302-11.405.
+(f) Require employees to submit travel claims to the employee's old official station for review and approval of the claim unless agency review and approval functions are performed elsewhere except as provided in § 302-11.405.

 [FTR Amdt.
 98, 66 FR 58196, Nov.
 20, 2001, as amended by FTR Amdt.
 2011-01, 76 FR 18343, Apr.
-1, 2011]
+1, 2011; FTR Case 2022-05, 89 FR 12256, Feb.
+16, 2024]